ngrcld/WinComposeMod/README.md

 This modified version is optimized for the Italian keyboard.

-Written in C#, compiles with Microsoft .NET Framework 3.5 and Microsoft Visual Studio Community 2019 (free)
+Written in C#, compiles with Microsoft .NET Framework 3.5 and Microsoft Visual Studio Community 2019 (free).

 Default special characters and strings: